 Bush won again in 2004 when the 30-year fixed averaged 5.73%.
 It inched up to 5.75% in December, and did little the following year.

-In the most recent election, Barack Obama defeated McCain, and the 30-year fixed stood at 6.09%.
+In 2008, Barack Obama defeated McCain, and the 30-year fixed stood at 6.09%.
 It tanked to 5.29% in December, but only because the economy was in tatters, unemployment was surging, and the Fed had announced a plan to buy mortgage-backed securities.

-The only small takeaway, if you can even call it that, is mortgage rates have fallen month-over-month after a Democrat has been elected since 1976.
+The only small takeaway, if you can even call it that, is mortgage rates have fallen month-over-month after a Democrat has been elected since 1976, other than being flat in 2012.
 It’s a mixed bag for Republicans.

 More importantly, it’s the state of the economy that matters, and we all know that won’t change overnight, no matter who wins.